Chamber Structure and Wallcrossing in The ADHM Theory of Curves I: Introduction

 The $\delta$-stability condition for ADHM sheaves is introduced in section (\ref{defbasic}), definition (\ref{deltastable}).
 Note that lemma (\ref{duallemma}) allows us to restrict our treatment to positive values of the stability parameter.
 Several basic properties as well as preliminary boundedness results are proven in section (\ref{modspace}).

 Sections (\ref{absubcat}), (\ref{stabsubcat}) reformulate $\delta$-stability for ADHM sheaves as a slope stability condition in an abelian subcategory of quiver sheaves.
-This condition belongs to the class of slope stability conditions considered in \cite{dimred,HKquivers,gauge-virtual} in the context of Hitchin-Kobayashi correspondence for quiver sheaves.
+This condition belongs to the class of slope stability conditions for quiver sheaves introduced by Alvarez-Consul and Garcia-Prada in \cite{dimred,HKquivers}.
+Similar stability conditions have been also considered in \cite{gauge-virtual}.
 These results will be needed in the analysis of wallcrossing behavior in later sections.
 Some homological algebra results are proven in section (\ref{extsect}).

 Section (\ref{chambersect}) consists of a detailed analysis of variations of the stability parameter $\delta\in \IR_{>0}$.
 It is proven in section (\ref{crtstabpar}), lemmas (\ref{chamber}), (\ref{largedelta}), (\ref{finitecrt}), that for fixed rank $r\in \IZ_{\geq 1}$ and fixed degree $e\in \IZ$ there are finitely many critical values $\delta_i\in \IR_{>0}$, $i=1,\ldots, N$ dividing the positive real axis into stability chambers.
 The set of $\delta$-stable ADHM sheaves of type $(r,e)$ is constant within each chamber, and strictly semistable objects may exist only if $\delta$ takes a critical value.
 Moreover, for sufficiently large $\delta$, $\delta$-stability is equivalent to the stability condition used in \cite{modADHM}.
 Section (\ref{wallsect}) is focused on the wallcrossing behavior of $\delta$-stable objects when $\delta$ specializes to a critical value.
 In particular lemmas (\ref{specstab}), (\ref{minusdestabobj}), respectively (\ref{plusminuslemm}), (\ref{zeroHN}) examine the interaction between generic $\delta$-stability and semistability at a critical value, respectively the origin.